-- Discount rates, which are the zero Sovereign bond discount rates, adjusted for tax and investment expenses. - Allowance for future administration expenses, which is \$806,000 for 33 years. - The pensioner mortality assumptions, which are based on the results of recent pensioners' mortality investigations and include an allowance for improving mortality.
+- Discount rates, which are Sovereign bond yields, adjusted for tax and investment expenses. - Allowance for future administration expenses, which is a continuation of administration expenses through to 31 March 2055, at the rate experienced in the previous year less tax at 28%. - Pensioner mortality assumptions, which are based on the results of recent pensioners' mortality investigations and include an allowance for improving mortality.